folio-org/folio-org.github.io/guides/raml-cop.md

 >       "$ref": "../resultInfo.schema"
 ```

-Note: Do not use references with two sets of dot-dots.
+Note: For pre-RMBv20 do not use references with two sets of dot-dots.